magicmq/pyspigot-documentation/docs/scripts/writingscripts.md

     `[STDOUT]` is also attached to print messages to indicate that the message was printed to `STDOUT`.

+    `[STDERR]` is attached to any error messages, to indicate that the message was printed to `STDERR`.

 ### Script Log Files

 As stated previously, each script has its own log file.
 Script log files can be found in the `logs` folder within the PySpigot plugin folder.
 All messages related to a script will be logged in its respective log file.
 If you would like to disable file logging for a script, set the [`file-logging-enabled` script option](scriptoptions.md/#file-logging-enabled) to `false`.

 The script logger also logs messages with an attached level.
-These levels are the [Java logging levels](https://docs.oracle.com/en/java/javase/11/docs/api/java.logging/java/util/logging/Level.html).
+These levels are [Java logging levels](https://docs.oracle.com/en/java/javase/21/docs/api/java.logging/java/util/logging/Level.html).
 In short, the levels represent the acuity/severity of the log message.
 The three most common logging levels you will see are `INFO`, `WARNING`, and `SEVERE`:

 - `INFO`: This level demarcates the message as an informational message.
 - `WARNING`: This level demarcates the log message as a potential problem, but no immediate action is required.
 - `SEVERE`: This level demarcates the log message as a serious failure, exception, or error, that requires prompt action.

 Each script logger has a default minimum level at which log messages are logged.
 By default, this value is set to `INFO`.
-With a minimum level set at `INFO`, messages at the `INFO` level and higher (`WARNING`, `SEVERE`) are logged, but messages lower than the `INFO` level (`CONFIG`, `FINE`, `FINER`, `FINEST`) are not logged.
+With a minimum level set at `INFO`, messages at the `INFO` level and higher (`WARNING`, `SEVERE`) are logged, but messages with lower status than the `INFO` level (`CONFIG`, `FINE`, `FINER`, `FINEST`) are discarded (not logged).

 You may change the minimum logging level for a script by setting the [`min-logging-level` script option](scriptoptions.md/#min-logging-level).

 A formatted time stamp is also printed in each log message with the exact time that the message was logged, in the local machine's time zone.
-If you would like to use a different time stamp format, edit the [`log-timestamp-format` value in the `config.yml`](../pyspigot/pluginconfiguration.md/#log-timestamp-format).
+If you would like to customize the timestamp format, edit the [`log-timestamp-format` value in the `config.yml`](../pyspigot/pluginconfiguration.md/#log-timestamp-format).
+The format should follow the pattern outlined [here](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/time/format/DateTimeFormatter.html).

 ## Non-ASCII Characters in Script Files